Snivyn/shopify-bot/README.md

 ## Disclaimer
 Not affiliated with Shopify or any sites in any way.
 This is a personal project.
-It may not be stable and may not work as intended.
+It may not be stable.

 If you have any suggestions, or want to help make this better, let me know!